n-fisher/PriorityClean-Mod/README.md

 # PriorityClean-Mod

 ## Description:
-This mod for Rimworld adds cleaning sterile tiles or specific rooms as a specific work type.
-Can specify keeping rooms that matter clean before cleaning all other tiles.
+This mod for Rimworld adds cleaning sterile tiles as a specific work type.
+Can specify cleaning sterile tiles or various tiles that boost cleanliness before other tiles.
+Keep the important areas clean!

-## Updates
+Updates:
+Nov 7 2019
+Add more mod settings for a broader range of clean tile specifications

 Oct 17 2018
 1.0 Update